 Scaling out of the position on strength is my favorite technique.
 If the stock continues to rally but you know it will never hit your target, then buy back the short $55 Call early and take advantage of any upside move with the $50 Call.

 If the move stalls and starts trading sideways or heading lower, do the opposite.
-Buy the $50 Call and savor whatever premium you can get while leaving the short $55 Call open.
+Sell the long $50 Call and savor whatever premium you can get while leaving the short $55 Call open.
 Here you will take advantage of the remaining time decay of the short call.

 Set Trailing Stop-Loss Orders